CABLE-LSM/CABLE/documentation/docs/developer_guide/contribution_flowchart.md

 ;
 ```

-### Clone repository
+### Clone the repository

+!!! note "First time only"

+    You only need to clone the repository on your work machine the first time you work on a development for CABLE.
+The subsequent times, you can work from the same copy of the repository.

-On [CABLE's GitHub main page][CABLE-repo], click the `code` green button and copy the URL you need:
+On [CABLE's GitHub main page][CABLE-repo], click the `code` green button, choose the SSH protocol and copy the URL you need:
 <figure markdown>
   ![Image title](../assets/clone.png){ width="90%", align=right }
 </figure>
-Make sure to choose the appropriate protocol (HTTPS or SSH) for connecting to the remote repository.
-Note, you need to setup an access token to use HTTPS and SSH keys to use SSH.
+!!! warning "Change the protocol after cloning"

+    It is possible to change the access protocol to GitHub in your cloned repository if you realise you have chosen the wrong protocol, ie.:

+    - you have cloned using the HTTPS protocol but have SSH keys setup with GitHub
+    - or you have cloned using the SSH protocol but you have a personal access token setup with GitHub

+    To do this, check our FAQs.

 On your local machine in a terminal, clone the repository: